Type of trainings

 This training hones in on the problem areas that are the belly, back, thighs and buttocks.
 The exercises make use of equipment as well as utilising your own body weight.

-You can choose between 45-minute and 55-minute sessions.
-The training is suitable for people of all ages and levels of fitness.
+One session lasts 45-minute and the training is suitable for people of all ages and levels of fitness.

 Circuit training takes place in the gym with a group size of no more than 12 people.
 That way the trainer gets to work with each of the participants personally and check that they are doing the exercises correctly.